Today is World Cancer Day.

 ‘YOU Can’, too.

-If one employer checks and communicates the cancer support resources in their benefits package more effectively (after all, they pay for it!) as a result of reading my story, perhaps the loss of my Mum will count for something.
+If one employer checks and communicates the cancer support resources in their benefits package more effectively (after all, they pay for it!) as a result of reading my story, perhaps the loss of my Mum will have made a difference.
 Because, even after 40 years, even after the counselling, I still want her quiet, painful fight to count for something.

 Thanks for reading x